MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-validation-email-column.md

 ## Prerequisites

 - The **Data validation** Power Platform environment setting must be enabled.
 By default, this setting is disabled.
-More information: [Manage feature settings](/power-platform/admin/settings-features) <!-- Update this PPAC article to include this setting-->
+More information: [Manage feature settings](/power-platform/admin/settings-features#settings)
 - Email address validation only performs validation on text columns with the **Email** format type.
 For example, the **Email** or **Email Address 2** columns for the account table.

 ## Enable an email format column for address validation